Going to Fiji? There are some useful things to know about these beautiful islands.

-Firstly, there are some.
-However, when traveling the Yasawa islands in particular, due to the nature of these secluded islands there are no cash machines.
+Well, there are some.
+But, when traveling the Yasawa islands in particular, due to the nature of these secluded islands there are no cash machines.

 Some resorts only accept cash, others card so beware of this.
-We often found conflicting advice from online and the resorts themselves so we carried both.
+We often found conflicting advice online and even received conflicting advice from the resorts themselves so we carried both.

 It is best to take out cash at the airport, with the local currency being Fijian Dollars.

 Picturing Fiji you imagine white sand, blue skies, and the lowest temperatures being 18 degrees Celcius (64F).
 And you aren’t wrong.
 Fiji is a tropical paradise that does offer all of that.

 We visited in February and several of our excursions and activities were canceled due to a cyclone.
 And with the only mode of transport being boats, the journey between islands occasionally got particularly rough and at times was canceled completely – not so handy when you have a flight to catch!